-In this tutorial, we will show you how to install and configuration of TeamSpeak Server on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure TeamSpeak Server on your CentOS 7 server.
 For those of you who didn’t know, TeamSpeak is a VoIP (voice-over-Internet Protocol) solution first released in 2001 and most popular with those who play team-based online games.
 The software has two parts, a server, and a client, both of which can be installed on Windows, Mac, and Linux.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation of TeamSpeak Server on a CentOS 7 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 Install TeamSpeak Server on CentOS 7